mist64/cbmbus_doc/4 Standard Serial.md

 	* receiver pulls DATA within 1000 µs (any receiver!) = byte received OK

 * EOI
-	* if "prepare sending byte" takes 200+ µs, the following byte is the last one
-	* receiver pulls data for a short while to acknowledge
-		* TODO
 	* at the end of transmission
 		* sender releases CLK
 		* receivers release DATA
+* Timing
+	* ready to receive means being able to make the timing for the whole byte
+	* receivers can stall between bytes, but not within a byte
+	* receiver must be able to measure 200 µs reliably
+	* receiver must be able to accept bit within 60 µs
+	* receiver must be able to ack byte within 1000 µs
+	* TODO ...
+	* TODO otherwise...?
 * sender doesn't actually have any data
 	* will release clock and do nothing
 	* receiver first thinks it's EOI, but it takes even longer
 	* receiver times out

 * comments:
+	* limitations
 		* transfer cannot start until all receivers are ready
+		* signaling buys after a byte is also basically an ACK
 			* any receiver can ACK
 			* no ACK means that all receivers died
-	* EOI is a timing sidechannel
+			* -> if one receiver is super fast and the other one is super slow, protocol may break??
+TODO
-	* what are the timing requirements?
+			* XXX fixed by timing requirements?
-		* receiver must be able to measure 200 µs reliably
-		* receiver must be able to accept bit within 60 µs
-		* receiver must be able to ack byte within 1000 µs
-		* TODO ...
-		* TODO otherwise...?
 		* it's impossible to ack every bit with just two wires in order to make the protocol completely timing independent
-	* problem!
-		* any receiver can ack a byte buy pulling DATA
-		* -> if one receiver is super fast and the other one is super slow, protocol may break
-		* XXX fixed by timing requirements?
 	* why use the clock at all, if we have strict timing requirements? we could just as well have "data valid" windows (Jiffy does this, and uses CLK for data as well)

 * ATN